SiteAlert/sitealert-wordpress-plugin/readme.txt

 1. Admin Page

 == Changelog ==

+= 1.4.4 (May 24, 2018) =
+* Fixes bug causes undefined function errors on the frontend when logged in

 = 1.4.3 (October 29, 2017) =
 * Fixes "Call to undefined function get_core_updates()" error